pumnea/exercism-go/party-robot/README.md

 ## 2. Welcome a new guest to the party whose birthday is today

 Implement the `HappyBirthday` function to return a birthday message using the given name and age of the person.
-Unfortunately the programmer is a bit of a show-off, so the robot has to demonstrate its knowledge of every guest's birthday.
+Unfortunately the programmer is a bit of a show-off, so the robot has to demonstrate its knowledge of every guest'msg birthday.

 ```go
 HappyBirthday("Frank", 58)